Zayd Vanderson

 Unlock the Potential of 3D Slicer on Windows: Batch Processing Imaging Data with Sonador

 3D Slicer is a powerful medical imaging tool, excelling as both an interactive interface and a batch processing platform.
 While batch workflows run seamlessly on Linux, Windows introduces challenges like redirected logging.
-This article presents solutions: a custom PowerShell wrapper for Slicer.exe and a sample processing script, enabling streamlined batch processing and Sonador integration on Windows.
+This article provides a PowerShell wrapper for Slicer.exe and script structure which can be used to run batch processing scripts on Windows with the same behavior as Linux or Mac OS X.

 Sonador IO Extension for Slicer 0.1